swirlai/docker-compose/doc/service-setup.md

 # Overview
-Swirl runs in a Docker compose environment controlled by a service.
+SWIRL runs in a Docker compose environment controlled by a service.

 ## Table of Contents
 1. [Overview](#overview)